-Academic WorldQuest.
 CIR was thrilled to offer, for the fifth year running, the popular Academic WorldQuest competition, a program of the World Affairs Councils of America.
 The competition was held on Tuesday, March 3rd, 2020 at the Santa Fe Community College.
-More information here.

-If you are interested in volunteering with CIR’s education activities, please send an email to Tacarra at email@example.com for more information.
+If you are interested in more information regarding any of CIR’s high school and college education programs, please send an email to Tacarra at email@example.com.